 Technical skills are essential to even begin a job as a customer service agent.
 But what’s the most important of them all?
-Well the answers vary across businesses so it’s better to address in general terms.
+Well, the answers vary across businesses so it’s better to address them in general terms.

 Mastery of the Product

-As a customer service agent you need to have good knowledge of the products/services your business offers.
+As a customer service agent, you need to have good knowledge of the products/services your business offers.
 You can’t expect to offer solutions without it.
 Customers can have all sorts of questions and it’s crucial that none of them (in an ideal world) come as a surprise to you.
 If that’s not achievable, you should be able to direct customers to where they might find solutions at the very least.
-According to Microsoft’s 2017 Global Customer Service report as much as 30% customers think fast solutions are essential for good customer experience.
+According to Microsoft’s 2017 Global Customer Service report, as many as 30% of customers think fast solutions are essential for a good customer experience.

 Learning products— The first way to learn about products is to go through the documentation your company offers.
 That’s a start.
 To develop further knowledge you need to stay in touch with your product development team.
 Knowing the intended use of a product can give you a clearer context to face customer queries.

 Learning Soft Skills— Soft skills are by far the easiest to learn.
-However the most effective lessons come from having to use these specific skills in a practical setting.
-For instance, being good with Google applications or Project management softwares (i.e Trello, Jira) can help with every aspect of the job.
+However, the most effective lessons come from having to use these specific skills in a practical setting.
+For instance, being good with Google applications or Project management software (i.e Trello, Jira) can help with every aspect of the job.

 It’s not enough to just offer a solution.
-It’s about creating a narrative for people who are looking for the solution.
-As a service agent you’re supposed to push this narrative the hardest.
+It’s about creating a narrative for people who are looking for a solution.
+As a service agent, you’re supposed to push this narrative the hardest.
 The easier you make for your customers to connect with the narrative the richer their experience becomes.

 Great Comprehensive Skills

 Learning comprehension— The best way to improve comprehension is to study a similar topic in multiple formats.
 If you’ve read an ebook on something, go check out a video on Youtube about it too.
 While you might not get whole new insights (Although, YouTube content is very in-depth for most technical topics) you’ll get a fresh perspective.
-This is crucial to develop on the fly comprehension for virtually anything.
+This is crucial to developing on-the-fly comprehension of virtually anything.

 Make decisions based on data

 For instance, when prioritizing waiting customers it’s good to add priority based on a customer’s waiting time.
-The customer waiting the longest should be your first obligation.
+The customer waiting for the longest should be your first obligation.
 Now that’s one data point.
 But what if you have repeat customers?
-That is, if someone you just finished with is back within a short period of time.
+That is if someone you just finished with is back within a short period of time.
 Now you have to consider them a higher priority.
-It’s logical to do that because the case is probably that your previous solution didn’t work out, hence they are looking for a follow up.
+It’s logical to do that because the case is probably that your previous solution didn’t work out, hence they are looking for a follow-up.

-This ones a kind of bonus section, because you’ll probably do without having them.
+This one is a kind of bonus section because you’ll probably do without having them.
 However, putting in the time to develop on a personal level isn’t just good for the business but it’s also essential for an individual.
-In the context of personal development you can start by focusing on,
+In the context of personal development, you can start by focusing on,